thunderrabbit/robnugen-journal-entries/2022/02/12what-is-your-i-dont-care-if-this-succeeds-project.md

 taken so far.
 At 12 frames per second, the video runs about 14 minutes.

-It all started after I uploaded a video https://www.youtube.com/watch?v=mlUqu6QE7bw (nsfw language) and some people asked me how I made it.
+It all started after I uploaded a video of Marble Track 2 https://www.youtube.com/watch?v=mlUqu6QE7bw (nsfw language) and some people asked me *how* I made the marble track.

 This URL will show (a playlist of the snippets showing) in great detail exactly how to create a marble track.